jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 The other significant difference is in how they perform.

-## Performance vs RxJs
+## Performance vs RxJS

-We compared the performance of async iterators to RxJs.
+We compared the performance of async iterators to RxJS.
 As with all benchmarks, these should only be considered directional.

 Async iterators are still relatively new and performance will vary across javascript engine, operating system, hardware and the problem you're trying to solve.